Arts & Architecture: Designers published

 Arts & Architecture was the first American magazine to popularize the work of Pierre Koenig, Hans Hofmann, Craig Ellwood, Raphael Soriano, Margaret DePatta, George Nakashima, Bernard Rosenthal, Charles Eames, Ray Eames, Thomas Church, Garrett Eckbo, Lloyd Wright, Konrad Wachsmann, Robert Royston, Hans Hollein, Frank Gehry and many others.
 It also embodied the highest standard of graphic design attained by an American art magazine of its time, employing the talents of such designers as Alvin Lustig, Herbert Matter, John Follis, and photographer Julius Shulman.
 The magazine featured articles by writers such as architectural historian Esther McCoy, Edgar Kaufmann, Jr., Walter Gropius, Lewis Mumford and many more that were deeply involved in the modern movement.

 Reprints

-Book publisher TaschenTaschen A&A has published a facsimile of all issues of the monthly magazine from 1945 to 1954 with an introduction by David Travers.
+Book publisher Taschen has published a facsimile of all issues of the monthly magazine from 1945 to 1954 with an introduction by David Travers.
 Publication of issues 1955 to 1967 is planned.